zoomiti/zoomiti.github.io/_posts/2021-09-13-fontawesome-in-st.md

 sudo make clean install
 ```

-and all the new instances of st that you spawn should have font awesome glyph support!
+and all the new instances of st that you spawn should have Font Awesome 5 glyph support!

 # Alternatives